Undead Labs: History

 A 2022 investigation by Kotaku reported on a sexist studio culture, which was abetted by Philip Holt, the new studio head who replaced Strain, and then-head of HR Anne Schlosser.
 Schlosser was removed after a Microsoft HR investigation.
 The toxic work environment, which continued after Schlosser's departure, led to a high employee turnover rate, especially among experienced staff.
 These issues, combined with a lack of design vision, contributed to extensive delays in the development of State of Decay 3.
 Employees also blamed Microsoft for not living up to its goals of diversity, equity, and inclusion by not responding to reports of abuse in a timely manner.

-On June 9, 2024, Undead Labs was rebranded with a new logo and website following the Xbox Showcase, where the company showed its first gameplay trailer for State of Decay 3.
+On June 9, 2024, Undead Labs was rebranded with a new logo and website following the Xbox Showcase, where the company showed its first trailer for State of Decay 3.

+State of Decay 3 was given another trailer during the 2026 Xbox Game Showcase, as well as being given a release date of 2027.
+Confirmed to be releasing on Windows, Xbox Series X/S, and PlayStation 5.

+In June 2026, Bloomberg reported that Xbox planned massive layoffs to "reset" its struggling gaming business.
+Undead Labs, as well as four other gaming studios owned by Xbox, were named as "studios in danger," with Xbox potentially looking to close or sell the studio to another buyer.
+In July, Xbox announced that the studio would be sold to an undisclosed buyer, which was later to be revealed as Splash Damage, a UK studio funded by Emona Capital.
+However, that deal was not finalized.
+In September, Undead Labs separated from Microsoft and became independent as an employee-owned studio while retaining the rights to the State of Decay.